gaith7/BigTrustScheduling/README.md

 * python
 * java
+* Hadoop 2

 ## Implementation
 There are two files for the code
-* We use cloudsim to calculate the trust value for the VMs.
+* We use cloudsim to monitor the VM performance and calculate the trust value for the VMs.
+* We use Python to cluster the tasks and rank it depend on the priorities.
+* We employ a datset collected by Bitbrains, a service provider that is specialized in managed hosting and business computation for enterprises.
 *
-* We employ a datset collected by Bitbrains, a service provider that is specialized in managed hosting and business computation for enterprises.